-We strongly encourage everyone to invest five minutes in yourself this Fall by participating in the Well-Being Index, a 9-question self-assessment of your stress and well-being.
+We strongly encourage everyone to invest five minutes in yourself by participating in the Well-Being Index, a 9-question self-assessment of your stress and well-being.

-Starting Wednesday, Oct.
-24, providers and co-workers at Caldwell UNC Health Care, Chatham Hospital, Johnston Health, UNC Medical Center, UNC Physicians Network, the UNC School of Medicine**, UNC REX Healthcare, and UNC Rockingham Health Care will receive an invite to participate - watch your inbox for your invitation!
+On Tuesday, Dec.
+4, providers and co-workers who haven't already participated at Caldwell, Chatham, Johnston, UNC Medical Center, UNC Physicians Network, the UNC School of Medicine**, UNC REX Healthcare, and UNC Rockingham Health Care will receive another invite to participate!

 - Upon completion of the Well-Being Index, you will receive immediate, individualized feedback, including local and national resources, to address your well-being needs.